sandeepvermma/csc-user-guide/docs/apps/grid_blast.md

 The _gb_ command must be kept running until all the subjobs have been processed.
 In the case of very large BLAST jobs, this may take several days.
 Keeping the interactive terminal connection working for tens on hours may be difficult.
-Because of that it is recommended that long grid BLAST jobs are submitted using a virtual terminal session, started with the screen command.
+Because of that it is recommended that long grid BLAST jobs are submitted using a virtual terminal session, started with the `screen` command.
 (More information about screen: http://www.rackaid.com/resources/linux-screen-tutorial-and-how-to/)

 ## Submitting a grid BLAST job

 Let's assume we have a set of 26 000 fasta formatted nucleotide sequences in a file called _queryseq.fasta_.
-The file locates in the $WRKDIR directory.
+The file locates in the _scratch_ directory of the project in Puhti.
 In this example we compare this sequence set against _nr_ database with _blastx_ command.

-First, login to taito.csc.fi and open a virtual terminal with screen command:
+First, login to puhti.csc.fi and open a virtual terminal with screen command:
 ```
 screen
 ```